blueyeco/hub-api/sections/javascript-sdk.md

 ### Register Facebook Open Graph Action

 Register an Open Graph action to be used with your custom application.
-Please ensure that the action / object has also been created in your Facebook app settings (https://developers.facebook.com/docs/opengraph/).
+Please ensure that the action / object has also been created in your Facebook app settings (https://developers.facebook.com/docs/opengraph/). <b>Please note this call should only be made once for each action, and you will need to save the returned ID for making subsequent publishing calls.</b>

 ```javascript
 			HUB.api(‘registerFacebookAction’,  {